Distributivity in lattices of torsion classes over finite-dimensional algebras: Introduction and main result

-Recall from \cite{Adachi} that a torsion class $\mathscr{T}$ in $\mathbf{mod} A$ is {\it functorially finite} precisely when it is of the form $\mathbf{Fac}(M)$ for some $M \in \mathbf{mod} A$, where $\mathbf{Fac}(M)$ is the full subcategory of $\mathbf{mod} A$ consisting of all factor modules of finite direct sums of copies of $M$.
-Adachi-Iyama-Reiten introduced the the $\tau$-tilting theory in \cite{Adachi}, where it was proved that there is a bijection between functorially finite torsion classes and isomorphism classes of basic support $\tau$-tilting modules.
+Recall from \cite{smalo} that a torsion class $\mathscr{T}$ in $\operatorname{mod} A$ is {\it functorially finite} precisely when it is of the form $\operatorname{Fac}(M)$ for some $M \in \operatorname{mod} A$, where $\operatorname{Fac}(M)$ is the full subcategory of $\operatorname{mod} A$ consisting of all factor modules of finite direct sums of copies of $M$.
+The functorially finite torsion class plays a fundamental role in the study of torsion theory, as it provides a natural bridge to $\tau$-tilting theory.
+In particular, Adachi-Iyama-Reiten\cite{Adachi} established a bijection between functorially finite torsion classes and the isomorphism classes of basic support $\tau$-tilting modules.
+This connection is crucial in modern representation theory, as $\tau$-tilting theory generalizes classical tilting theory and provides deep insights into the structure of module categories.

-Denote by $\mathbf{f}$-$\mathbf{tors} A$ the set of all functorially finite torsion classes in $\mathbf{mod} A$.
-In general, $\mathbf{f}$-$\mathbf{tors} A$ need not form a lattice.
-Iyama-Reiten-Thomas-Todorov \cite{Iyama} considered the case when $A= KQ$, where $KQ$ is the path algebra of a finite connected acyclic quiver $Q$.
-They showed that $\mathbf{f}$-$\mathbf{tors} KQ$ forms a lattice (not necessarily complete), if and only if $Q$ is either a Dynkin quiver or has at most two vertices.
-In these cases, Yang \cite{Yang} proved that the set of isomorphism classes of basic support $\tau$-tilting $KQ$-modules ($\mathbf{f}$-$\mathbf{tors} KQ$) forms a distributive lattice if and only if $Q$ is of type $A_1$.
+Denote by $\operatorname{f-tors} A$ the poset of all functorially finite torsion classes in $\operatorname{tors} A$ ordered by inclusion.
+In general, $\operatorname{f-tors} A$ is a subposet of $\operatorname{tors} A$, but it need not form a lattice.
+Iyama-Reiten-Thomas-Todorov \cite{Iyama} considered the case when $A=KQ$, where $KQ$ is the path algebra of a finite connected acyclic quiver $Q$.
+They showed that $\operatorname{f-tors} KQ$ forms a lattice (not necessarily complete), if and only if $Q$ is either a Dynkin quiver or has at most two vertices.
+In these cases, Yang \cite{Yang} proved that the set of isomorphism classes of basic support $\tau$-tilting $KQ$-modules ($\operatorname{f-tors} KQ$) forms a distributive lattice if and only if $Q$ is of type $A_1$.